Sensex, Nifty likely to open lower amid weak global cues

-Indian benchmark indices are likely to open flat today as SGX Nifty quoted at 17,523.5 at 8:30 am.
+Indian benchmark indices are likely to open on a negative note today as SGX Nifty quoted at 17,523.5 at 8:30 am.

 Singapore Nifty (SGX Nifty) is the Indian Nifty index that is traded in Singapore Stock Exchange and considered to be the first indication of the Indian markets opening.